 Committed to sustainability, Dudley-Eshbach has fostered such campus initiatives as Leadership in Energy and Environmental Design (LEED) certification of 10 new and renovated buildings, a solar parking lot and a student Green Fund.
 SU’s beautiful grounds, a designated national arboretum, also has earned state and national honors.

+Every year during her tenure, SU has been one of The Princeton Review’s Best Colleges and U.S. News & World Report’s “Best Regional Universities in the North.”
+The campus also is consistently named a “Best Value” by Forbes, Money and Washington Monthly.
 Her expertise and opinions have been featured in such national publications as Public Purpose, University Business and The Chronicle of Higher Education.
-She was elected to the board of directors for the American Association of State Colleges and Universities, has served on the board of the American Council on Education, and is active in the Hispanic Association of Colleges and Universities.
+She has served on boards of directors for the American Association of State Colleges and Universities, and the American Council on Education, and is active in the Hispanic Association of Colleges and Universities.